DaveWoodCom/XCGLogger/README.md

 - Twitter: [@CerebralGardens](https://twitter.com/CerebralGardens)

 ###tl;dr
-A debug log framework for use in Swift projects.
+A debug log module for use in Swift projects.
 Allows you to log details to the console (and optionally a file), just like you would have with NSLog or println, but with additional information such as the date, function name, filename and line number.

 Go from this: